You have heard of GMOs. What about GMMs?

 Effective, professional Pawtucket mosquito control is essential – and will be for the foreseeable future!
 There are petitions to ban the genetic engineering of mosquitoes.
 Multiple articles sharing the same information refer to the mosquitoes in a variety of less emotional terms: “genetically engineered”, “modified mosquitoes”, “transgenic mosquitoes.”
 Others capitalized on the current food debate by calling them “GMO Mosquitoes”.
 No matter what you call them, the idea of genetically engineering mosquitoes presents fear of the unknown – especially the long-term effects of potentially eradicating an entire population of mosquitoes.

 Until bio-engineered mosquitoes become widely available (if they ever do), eliminate up to 90% of the mosquitoes in your yard with help from Mosquito Squad of Rhode Island.
-Our traditional mosquito barrier protection spray starts working on contact, and continues work for up to 21 days.
+Our traditional mosquito barrier protection treatment starts working on contact, and continues work for up to 21 days.
 By lowering the populations of mosquitoes in your yard, we can help protect you and your family from itchy bites and potentially harmful mosquito-borne illnesses.
 Call us today at (401) 825-0110.